stueccles/analytics-elixir/README.md

 ## Usage in Phoenix

-This is how I add to a Phoenix project (may not be your preffered way)
+This is how I add to a Phoenix project (may not be your preferred way)

 1. Add the following to deps section of your mix.exs: `{:segment, github: "stueccles/analytics-elixir"}` and then `mix deps.get`